dev-onejun/CSE-5334/papers/review.md

 **Decision Tree** is a tree-like graph of decisions and their possible consequences.
 Specifically, splitting attributes make a decision yes or no, classifying data.
 Both binary and multi-way decision tree are available on one's preference.
 However, if data has conflicting attributes, decision tree can not solve the problem.
 Large search space is another limitation of decision tree, making the optimal decision tree computationally infeasible.

-When it comes to a single dataset, many different decision trees are possible.
+With a single dataset, many different decision trees are possible.
 Despite a variety of decision trees, the problem to find the optimal decision tree is NP-complete which no efficient solution algorithm has been found.
 Algorithms based on greedy algorithm have been proposed to construct the decision tree, making locally optimal decisions in selecting the best attribute to split the data.

 Among a few algorithms like Hunt's Algorithm, CART, ID3, C4.5, SLIQ, and SPRINT, the paper reviewed Hunt's Algorithm, a one of the earliest decision tree algorithms and the foundation of other decision tree algorithms.